Test Script Intention Generation for Mobile Application via GUI Image and Code Understanding: Approach

-With the intent of each operation of the operation sequence is acquired, we aggregate them to get the final test intent of the whole operation sequence.
-The output is a highly comprehensible report that presents the test intent of the whole operation sequence and each operation.
+\vvv{With the intentions of operations of the operation sequence being acquired, we aggregate them to get the final test intention of the whole operation sequence.
+In order to merge the similar intentions of different operations, we use a Word2Vec model \cite{mikolov2013distributed} to judge the similarity among different operation intentions, and the similar ones are deduplicated and then the others are concatenated as test script intentions.
+The output is a highly comprehensible report presenting the test intention of the whole operation sequence and each operation.}

-We also formally describe the workflow of \intent generation process in \algref{alg:testintent}.
-The input is the Appium based mobile app test script, and the output is a report presenting the test intents.
-The first step is to formalize the test script into an operation sequence (Line 1), consisting of a series of operations, and then the following steps are processed on each operation.
-If the operation is located by \xpath, we invoke the \gui (Line 4-9) including \textbf{Textual Information Retrieval} (Line 7) and \textbf{Widget Image Understanding} (Line 5-6).
-If the opeartion is located by \id (Line 11-14), we invoke the \code including \textbf{Response Method Localization and Slicing} (Line 12) and \textbf{Code Intent Generation} (Line 13).
-The final step is to generate the test intent report (Line 17).
+The workflow of the \toolname generation process is formally described in \algopref{alg:testintention}.
+The input is the Appium-based GUI test script, and the output is a report presenting the test intentions.
+The first step is to formalize the test script into an operation sequence (Line 1), consisting of a series of operations, and then the process of the following steps on each operation.
+If the operation is located by \xpath, we invoke the \gui (Line 4--9) including Textual Information Retrieval (Line 7) and Widget Image Understanding (Line 5--6).
+If the operation is located by \id (Line 11--14), we invoke the \code including Response Method Mapping (Line 12) and Code Intention Generation (Line 13).
+The final step is to generate the test intention report by merging single operation intentions (Line 17).
+Deduplication is conducted to make intentions more comprehensible.